Depending on which association you ask, there are currently between 40 and 70 recognized cat breeds.

 The first modern cat show took place in 1871.
-Of the more than 150 feline entrants, only a few were of recognizable breeds.
+Of the more than 150 feline entrants, only a few were of recognizable cat breeds.
 These shows would go on to attempt to categorize the vast array of furry phenotypes; it began with simple sectioning between color and coat length.
-From here, specialty cat groups sprung up, with fanciers drawing even more precise lines between breeds.
+From here, specialty breed groups sprung up, with fanciers drawing even more precise lines between breeds.

 Recently, genetics and at-home DNA testing have allowed breeders to make informed decisions to avoid the inevitable negative outcomes of in-breeding.
 In addition, these technologies are now available to the general public, allowing you to understand the making and history of your feline friend.

 Like children, analyzing the DNA of your domestic companion can help you make educated lifestyle and health decisions on their behalf.
-Thankfully, many of the privacy- and ethics-related concerns are waived when dealing with your pet; a full genetic profiling is only ever in their best interest.
+Thankfully, many of the privacy- and ethics-related concerns are waived when dealing with your pet; full genetic profiling is only ever in their best interest.

-Many of these tests provide you with details on the percentage of wild DNA that exists within your domestic companion.
+Many of these tests provide you with details on the percentage of wild cat DNA that exists within your domestic companion.
 This isn’t the ancestral history or origin of your cat; it assesses more recent incursions from nature.

 Some diseases and illnesses are more likely among certain breeds, underlying many of the health-related results these tests provide.
 However, some take it a step farther by scanning for specific disease-causing variants outside of breed analysis.